AtmosCoders/AtmosCoders.github.io/_posts/2016-04-01-2nd-Meeting-of-PyCAS.md

 {% endhighlight %}

 The example shows the other main difference between the two.
 In Python 2.7 `print` is a statement, whereas in 3 it is a function (with brackets around the thing you want to print).

+## `datetime`

+We wondered if Python had a nice module for converting UNIX-epoch time/MATLAB time to a more readable date format.
+It does!
+And it is called [`datetime`](https://docs.python.org/2/library/datetime.html).
+Here's a [StackOverflow example](http://stackoverflow.com/questions/3682748/converting-unix-timestamp-string-to-readable-date-in-python) that is highly rated.

 ## NetCDF